-As the second fastest-growing capital city in Australia, Perth has great upside potential for 2023.
-With global markets opening back up, we are seeing even higher sales activity for Perth properties and steady increases in price growth.
+As Australia’s fastest-growing capital city, Perth has great potential for 2025.
+With global markets opening back up, we are seeing even higher sales activity for Perth properties and steady price growth.

 Before we get into the list itself, here’s a reminder of the key features to look out for when choosing a suburb to invest in: